 8 Qs with a Silicon Prairie Founder: Nicka Johnson, Budget to Success

 Nicka Johnson is an Omaha-based social entrepreneur working to instill financial literacy through her business, Budget to Success.
-In this role, the North Omaha native considers herself part financial advisor, part teacher, part therapis—the latter being crucial to helping people of all ages overcome their money triggers (the emotional factors that derail us from our…
+In this role, the North Omaha native considers herself part financial advisor, part teacher, part therapist—the latter being crucial to helping people of all ages overcome their money triggers.
+Her tireless activism and experience as a Black…

 Nicka Johnson is an Omaha-based social entrepreneur working to instill financial literacy through her business, Budget to Success.
-In this role, the North Omaha native considers herself part financial advisor, part teacher, part therapis—the latter being crucial to helping people of all ages overcome their money triggers (the emotional factors that derail us from our financial goals and dreams, like owning a home or starting a business).
+In this role, the North Omaha native considers herself part financial advisor, part teacher, part therapist—the latter being crucial to helping people of all ages overcome their money triggers.

 Her tireless activism and experience as a Black woman entrepreneur made her the subject of a recent feature article in Noise Omaha, a community-led news organization developed to address the information gap within North Omaha.

 Yesterday, Johnson sat down with SPN to discuss how she gives back to the community by helping individuals overcome barriers to a strong financial foundation.

 I grew up in a single-parent home with a repeated cycle of teenage pregnancy.
 I have always learned while my family dynamics may shape who I am, they won’t determine who I become.
 What I mean by that is yes, I was living in poverty.
 Yes, I grew up on 21st Street in a fatherless home.
 I’ve seen a lot of gangs and incarceration and things like that.
 But my goal is to teach people that you don’t have to be a product of your environment.
 Only you can define the level of success you desire.